portainer/portainer-docs/docs/v2.0/services/scale.md

-# Scale a service
+# How to scale a service

-In this help article, you will learn how to scale your services.
-This is a powerful feature because, in no time, Portainer allows you to scale your services horizontally.
+This is a powerful feature that allows you to scale your services horizontally.

-## Scaling Applications
+## Scaling a Service

-Once you logged in Portainer, do a click in <b>Services</b> and then do a click in <b>scale</b>.
+Click in <b>Services</b> and then Click <b>scale</b>.

 ![scale](assets/scale_1.png)

-Enter the number of replicas you want for this service and click on the <b>check</b>.
+Enter the number of replicas you want for this service and select the <b>check</b>.

 ![scale](assets/scale_2.png)

-If everything works as expected, you will see the following pop up.
+If successful you will see the green pop up at the top right of screen.

 ![scale](assets/scale_3.png)

-After a few seconds (depends on the size of the container), you can refresh this page, and you will see (as this case) three replicas running.
+Refreshing this page will show you the replicas (3 in this case) running, depending on the size of the containers, you may have a slight delay in seeing this.

 ![scale](assets/scale_4.png)